 Trial testimony began Dec.
 10 before Judge Roy Hashimoto at the Hayward Hall of Justice.
 Last week, forensic toxicologist Bill Posey told jurors that Olguin had a cocktail of drugs in his system during the wreck.
 Traces of alcohol, cocaine, marijuana and methamphetamine were found in his blood about an hour after the crash, Posey testified during the second day of testimony.

-A blood sample revealed a blood-alcohol level of 0.07, but Posey estimated his level
+A blood sample revealed a blood-alcohol level of 0.07, but Posey estimated his level at the time of the crash would have been 0.09, just above the state's legal limit of 0.08.

 The cocaine and alcohol found in Olguin's system were ingested within hours of the wreck, and the meth likely a few days earlier, Posey said.